Robust Time Series Denoising with Learnable Wavelet Packet Transform: Denoising performances on standard functions

 \subsection{Robust denoising}

 We compare the denoising properties of the L-WPT and the methods presented in this Section~\ref{pComp}.
-Thus, $N_{\rm test}=500$ test signals are generated for each class.
+Each method are trained on each class separately.
+The training was done on 16000 realisations $\tilde{s}$ from one class with noise level $\sigma=0.2$.
+For the L-WPT, we set the number of layers to $L=5$.
 We refer to the class used for the training as $\mathbf{C}_T$.
+Then $N_{\rm test}=500$ test signals are generated for each class.
 We propose to evaluate the performance with respect to three scores: 1) the specialisation score denoted as $S_p$ which shows how efficient a method is to denoise signals from $\mathbf{C}_T$; 2) $S_r$ the robustness score to demonstrate how the denoising performances are generalisable to the other classes; and 3)the mean score over all test signals, noted $\bar{S}=(S_p + 3S_r)/4$ that captures a trade-off between good specialisation and robustness.
 With $\hat{s}$ the estimation of the pure signal $s$, the computation of $S_p$ and $S_r$ is derived as follows:

 In Table~\ref{TableC}, the $S_p$, $S_r$ and $\bar{S}$ scores for the cases when each model is trained using the four classes separately are displayed.
 The AE-large model has the best specialization performance However, the method does not generalise well to the other classes.
 This is reflected in its $S_r$ score for the Bumps and Doppler classes.
 Overall, the L-WPT has the best robustness score, even better than the Baseline-HT method that is particularly adapted for Gaussian denoising.
 We can state that, for this experiment, the L-WPT keeps the robustness of a general, non trainable denoising procedure like the Baseline-HT, but also learns a relevant denoising for the signals of the learned class.